-Keep the pack in a cool, dry place (below 25°C).
-Do not store MOVOX in the bathroom, near a sink or leave it in the car on hot days.
+Keep the pack in a cool, dry place where the temperature stays below 25°C.

+Do not store Voxam or any other medicine in a bathroom or near a sink.
+Do not leave it in the car or on window sills.